ovuceljic/coding-challenge-salesforce/README.md

 # Sharing Rules

-    - Staging_Product__c.sharingRules-meta.xml     - Sharing Rule that opens up record access based on criteria specified in the assignment requirements.
+    - Staging_Product__c.sharingRules-meta.xml   --> Sharing Rule that opens up record access based on criteria specified in the assignment requirements.

 # Tabs

-    - Staging_Product__c.tab-meta.xml    - Custom object Tab that'll have to be added to App via AppManager
+    - Staging_Product__c.tab-meta.xml   --> Custom object Tab that'll have to be added to App via AppManager

-**CUSTOM APEX CODE**
+# CUSTOM APEX CODE

 Automation requirements have been handled via Apex Code, that has 100% test coverage.

 # Triggers